5ahmnm2021/03inclass-recap-erosner/README.md

 /

 ### Project state:
-For Deadline 16.03.2021 - 100% finished
+For Deadline 23.03.2021 - 100% finished

 ### Limitations:
 Still shows sum of previous addition if a letter is used

 ### Lessons Learned:
-Basic CSharp (Scene Switch, Try/Catch)
+Basic CSharp (Scene Switch, Try/Catch, Random)

 Copyright by ElenaRosner